- Automatically with an indexing queue

 algolia:reindex:delete_products | indexer:reindex algolia_delete_products | Remove inactive products from Algolia indices |

-To reindex with the indexing queue turned on, manually trigger the queue runner, or let the cron job process it when your data is updated.
-To do this, and add all your products to the indexing queue, run:You should only implement this as a troubleshooting activity, not as a regular task.
+To reindex with the indexing queue enabled, run the queue runner manually or rely on cron to process the queue when your data changes.
+To add all products to the indexing queue, run:You should only implement this as a troubleshooting activity, not as a regular task.

 Indexing Manager

-Extension version 3.16.0 introduces the Indexing Manager, which includes a new configuration section and a dedicated page in the Magento admin for triggering full entity indexing.Configuration
+Extension version 3.16.0 introduces the Indexing Manager, which includes a new configuration section and a dedicated page in your store’s Magento Admin for triggering full entity indexing.Configuration

 To configure the Indexing Manager, go to Stores > Configuration > Algolia Search > Indexing Manager.
-From extension version 3.16.0, the legacy Magento indexers can be turned off for full indexing.
-However, the extension still uses them for incremental updates triggered by Magento’s materialized views or individual entity save events.For earlier versions of the extension, Magento indexers handle both full and incremental indexing.
+Starting with extension version 3.16.0, you can turn off the legacy Magento indexers for full indexing.
+The extension still uses these indexers for incremental updates triggered by Magento materialized views or individual entity save events.For earlier versions of the extension, Magento indexers handle both full and incremental indexing.

 To reindex, go to Stores > Indexing Manager.